Meet The Eiriol Team

-- 2 x Full-time Advocates
+- 1 x Full-time Advocate

-- 1 x Part-time Client caseworker
+- 1 x Full-time Client Caseworker

 - 1 x Part-time Finance Manager

-Our staff have a range of experience not only in mental health but other roles including business management, social work, teaching, care home management, counselling, drug rehabilitation, restorative justice in prisons and nursing.
+Our staff have a range of experience not only in mental health but in other roles including business management, social work, teaching, care home management, counselling, drug rehabilitation, restorative justice in prisons and nursing.